cmcollander/ugv/README.md

 After wheels respond to correct speed, odom can be adjusted through proper calculation (or trial and error, listed below) of /ugv_odom_scalar

-My current method for tuning odom:
+My current method for tuning odom (requires a lidar and transform tree):
 * Visualize in Rviz with /odom as global frame.
 * View lidar and transform tree
 * Rotate robot clockwise.